SLA, DLP & LCD 3Dresyns for printing durable and sacrificial Injection Molds

 - low, medium and high injection (processing and/or curing) temperatures up to 200C or higher, for injection of traditional materials such as:

-- ceramic feedstocks (Ceramic Injection Molding CIM)
+- ceramic feedstocks (Ceramic Injection Molding CIM) such as our Ceramic 3Dresyns slurries

-- metal feedstocks (Metal Injection Molding MIM)
+- metal feedstocks (Metal Injection Molding MIM) such as our Metal 3Dresyns slurries

-Simple shape non entangled castings with the mold can be injected in durable sacrificial molds 3D printed with our durable injection molding 3D resins
+Simple shape non entangled castings with the mold can be injected in durable sacrificial molds 3D printed with our durable injection molding 3D resins.

 Benefits of our 3D resins for printing injection molds